darkhat123/soc-analyst-portfolio/Network Forensics/PacketDetective_writeup.md

 | `\pipe\spoolss`  | Printer Spooler                   | Used for **PrintNightmare**, NTLM coercion                    |

 Finding the Named Pipe in wireshark is possible through searching for the PIPE string within any frame, we can do this by entering the hexadecimal representation of \PIPE.
-We can see that we have an entry for
+We can see that we have an entry for a procol ISystemActivator which appears to be receving a response RemoteCreateInstance.

+To fully understand what this packet represents we can dig deeper into the `